erdc/AutoRoutePy/README.md

 ##Running AutoRoute
-###Mode 2: Running AutoRoute using Multiprocessing
+###Method 1: Running AutoRoute using Multiprocessing
 There are several options to run AutoRoute using multiprocessing.
 In this example, you will learn how to run this process with multiprocessing and HTCondor.
 Also, you will learn how to use the return period file to run this process as well as the output of a RAPID (rapid-hub.org) simulation.